endojs/endo/packages/compartment-mapper/README.md

 This provides an hook for mapping TypeScript's `.ts` to either `.cts` or `.mts`.

+The analogous `workspaceLanguageForExtension`,
+`workspaceCommonjsLanguageForExtension`, and
+`workspaceModuleLanguageForExtension` options apply more specifically for packages that are not under a `node_modules` directory, indicating that they are in the set of linked workspaces and have not been built or published to npm.

 In the scope any given package, the `parsers` property in `package.json` may override the extension-to-language mapping.